-The issues currently addressed in the NTIA ICANN Functions Contract and related documents would be addressed in the ICANN-PTI IANA functions contract.
+The issues currently addressed in the NTIA ICANN Functions Contract and related documents will be addressed in the ICANN-PTI IANA functions contract.
 Furthermore, the CWG-Stewardship expects that a number of existing provisions of the NTIA IANA Functions Contract will be carried over to the PTI Contract in the form of a Statement of Work (SOW), taking into account updates that will need to be made as a result of the changing relationship between IANA and ICANN as well as other recommendations outlined in Section III.
 In order for the community to have confidence in the robust and complete nature of the ICANN-PTI IANA functions contract, it is recommended to have independent legal counsel to advise on the contract.
-The ICANN bylaws would reference the need for periodic and special review of the IANA Statement of Work through the IFR.
+The ICANN bylaws will reference the need for periodic and special review of the IANA Statement of Work through the IFR.
 An overview of provisions expected to be carried over into the ICANN-PTI IANA functions contract can be found in Annex E as well as Annex S which includes a draft proposed term sheet.

 IANA Function Review